-This is a simple mean-reversion strategy for trading Dow 30 stocks based on price breakouts.
-The strategy has outperformed SPY ETF annualized return and has Sharpe of about 1.
-The strategy details are available to All in One premium content subscribers who renew their subscription for three months or to new subscribers for six-month initial subscription.
+MRDJ is a simple mean-reversion strategy for trading Dow 30 stocks based on price breakouts.
+The strategy has outperformed SPY ETF annualized return.
+The strategy rules are available to All in One premium content subscribers who renew their subscription for three months or to new subscribers for a six-month initial subscription.
 Contact us for details.
 This offer may end at any time.

-For all backtests in this article we used Norgate data for Dow 30 index that include current and past constituents.
+For all backtests in this article we used Norgate data for Dow 30 index that includes current and past constituents.
 We highly recommend this data service (we do not have a referral arrangement with the company.)
+Last update: January 6, 2023.

 Timeframe: Daily (adjusted data)